Stackery VS Code Extension

 Let's try an example of visually editing an existing stack in VS Code.
-In this example, we'll use a simple serverless CRUD stack in NodeJS, but you can use one of your own existing stacks or create a new one in the Stackery CLI with this command:
+In this example, we'll use a simple serverless CRUD stack in NodeJS, but you can use one of your own existing stacks or initialize a new one in the Stackery CLI with this command:

 Open VS Code, and install the Stackery Serverless Tools extension from the Extensions Marketplace if you have not already done so

 In VS Code, select Add workspace folder from the menu or welcome screen and choose the stack you want to edit

 template.yamlfile from the sidebar